nathanbish/CUSG-Law/Statutes/Title V: Campus Affairs & Student Life/Chapter 1: Health & Safety/README.md

 > (iii) Statistics on rape that include women and men and specify acquaintance rape, using sources such as the FBI, the Boulder Rape Crisis Team, and DARE;
 > (iv) A description of the rights of victims of sexual assault and sexual harassment, and the services available to victims within the University and the surrounding community;
 > (v) Specific student conduct codes prohibiting sexual assault, along with a clear outline of University penalties.

+## §5.1.3 – Anti-Riot Education and Disciplinary Support

+**Enacted by** 52 LCB 07 (2000)

+**Text:**

+(a) UCSU shall set aside article space in the *Colorado Daily* twice a year to run messages that are anti-riots which are violent or physically destructive to persons or property.

+(b) UCSU supports strict punishment through the Judicial Affairs Process for those involved in riots that are violent or physically destructive to persons or property.

+(c) UCSU shall actively educate students about the possible punishments that could be handed out if caught in a riot that is violent or physically destructive to persons or property.